 1. The length of time CPS has an ongoing relationship with the consumer.

 2. Whether CPS has a legal obligation to maintain or destroy personal information.

-3. Whether retention is advisable considering CPS’ legal position such as regarding the enforcement of the website Terms and Conditions, applicable statutes of limitation, litigation, or regulatory investigations.
+3. Whether retention is advisable considering CPS’ legal position, such as enforcing the website’s Terms and Conditions, applicable statutes of limitation, litigation, or regulatory investigations.

 Contact CPS.
-For questions or concerns regarding how consumers’ personal information is used, please contact CPS by:
+For questions or concerns regarding how consumers’ personal information is used or to exercise your consumer rights, please contact CPS by: